 She does not need a slide deck.
 She does not need a consultant.
 She needs three questions in the right order.

 This is the POW Framework in action.
-Purpose, Outcomes, Way Forward.
+Problem, Opportunity, What Now.
 Thirty minutes that turn strategic abstraction into team-level clarity.

 Why Clarity Breaks Down